AlexanderMaxRanabel/Carbonium/README.md

 </p>

 # Carbon Language: <br/> An experimental successor to C++
-# Carbonium aims to optimize to Carbon lang and refine some of the syntax
+# Carbonium aims to optimize to Carbon lang

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM